 Service Connecting Carpal Tunnel Syndrome

-Connecting carpal tunnel syndrome to military service can be done either directly or by linking it to another condition (as listed out below).
+Carpal tunnel syndrome can be linked to military service either directly or through another condition (listed below).

 What Causes Carpal Tunnel Syndrome?